ivactcat/northwind_project/README.md

 -	Seasonal trends and purchasing patterns over time.

 The queries developed help in understanding how the company is performing in terms of sales, product management, inventory, and customer service.
+# Tools and Technologies Used

+Database System: PostgreSQL

+Database Management Tool: DBeaver

+PostgreSQL was used as the primary database management system for its robustness and reliability in handling complex queries.
+DBeaver facilitated efficient database exploration, query execution, and data visualization.
 # STRUCTURE

 data